 robotzoo provides a 24 month warranty on the Blue Swimmer II pool cleaner.
 And there’s benefits of being a robotzoo Member for anyone who takes one home.

 What’s so special about the robotzoo Blue Swimmer II pool cleaning robot?

 The robotzoo Blue Swimmer pool cleaner will reach all the way to the waterline when cleaning your pool.
 It will not only pick up leaves and other detritus from the bottom of your pool, it will scrub down the walls as well with its rollers.
 There are two types of rollers – a sponge roller for smooth tile or vinyl walls, or a PVC roller for rougher concrete or pebble walls.

 The robotzoo Blue Swimmer II is a hardy design.
-It’s made for big jobs, and comes with an optional caddy for transport and storage.
+It’s made for big jobs.
 It is propelled by rollers, which along with its neutral buoyancy, allow it to climb all the way to the waterline.
 It will not only pick up leaves and other detritus off the pool floor, but give the walls a scrub too.
 And it’s easy to empty too.
 Just lift out the cartridges on either side, and empty into the bin.

 What do you need to know about safety?

 Robotic pool cleaners are specially engineered to operate operate outdoors in a wet environment.
 They are designed as Low Voltage Devices, (LVDs) to improve safety.
 But because most are connected to mains power, they require supervision when being used.
 There are some things to watch out for.